MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 > [!IMPORTANT]
 > - It can take up to 48 hours for the app to appear in Outlook and other Microsoft 365 apps.
 If users can't see the app after 48 hours, it might be due to the public attachment handling policy.
 More information: [Why can't users see the Sales app in Outlook after it's deployed?](sales-m365-copilot-faq.md#why-cant-users-see-the-sales-app-in-outlook-after-its-deployed)
-> - the Sales app doesn't support multiple tenants.
+> - The Sales app doesn't support multiple tenants.
 It uses Microsoft Entra ID credentials to authenticate end users, so access is restricted to environments in the same tenant.
 > - Users added as guests to a tenant can't access the Sales app.

 ## Community

-We encourage all the Sales app users to visit and register on the [the Sales app community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales).
+We encourage all users of the Sales app to visit and register on the [Sales app community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales).
 The community has:

 -   Forums to connect with peers and discuss shared experiences.